 ADHD dysfunctional relationship patterns might have been clear to me—if we’d known about ADHD.
 Or what ADHD meant.

 Warning To Self: Never Trust Him Again

 I made a mental note made to my subconscious: Be very careful in trusting him again with your welfare.
+No matter how much he professes to trust him.
 And ask yourself, why do you remain married to him?
 It was complicated.